SAP-samples/abap-platform-rap640/exercises/ex3/README.md

         validation checkOrderedQuantity on save { create; field OrderQuantity; }
         validation checkDeliveryDate on save { create; field DeliveryDate; }
         ```

+     > Ignore the warnings that the validations are not yet implemented.
+We will do this in the following step.

 <!--![projection](images/bdef5xx.png) -->
 <img alt="projection" src="images/bdef5xx.png" width="70%">